Ben-893/CV/README.md

 ## Other qualifications

-**The London Bar School** (August 2017 to September 2017)
+**The London Bar School** 2017

-- Learnt how to make a variety of cocktails, use the tools of the bar, and understand the daily functions of the bar and hospitality.
+- Learnt how to make a variety of cocktails, and the daily functions of the bar and hospitality.

-**Barnet Southgate College, Carpentry and Joinery** (September 2016 to June 2017)
+**Barnet Southgate College, Carpentry and Joinery** 2016 - 2017

-- Learnt the ins and outs of carpentry, including how to read and sketch diagrams and use all the different hand/power tools associated with the trade.

-**Elof Lindalvs Gymnasium, Restaurant and Hospitality** (August 2011 to September 2012) *Sweden*
-- Learnt how to prepare a wide range of hot and cold entrées, techniques, and the day to day functions of the kitchen.
+- NVQ Level 1, City & Guilds

 ## Experience

+**Marylebone Antiques**, 2019 - Present

+  -	Accountable for management of the business on a day-to-day basis as well as developing short-, medium- and long-term business plans in collaboration with the owners
+  -	Managing all logistics, including safe dispatch and transportation of items to buyers
+  -	Overseeing stock and uploading new products to digital marketing platforms
+  -	Performing administrative tasks including creating invoices, retrieving shipping quotes, and managing the VAT register
+  -	Helping to build excellent customer relationships, liaising with buyers through the full sales lifecycle to ensure satisfaction
+  -	Reviewing all processes to ensure continual improvement in the overall efficiency of the company.
+Implemented the use of stock codes and product tagging to streamline stock management
+  -	Created an Excel Spreadsheet to record the collection/delivery dates of items and their designated couriers
+  -	Created a WhatsApp group to improve communication between team members to reduce errors

-**Bespoke Construction Recruitment Agency**, (June 2017 to Febuary 2018)
+**Bespoke Construction Recruitment Agency**, 2017 - 2018

-- Worked on a lot different construction sites all over London and performed a variety of different tasks.
+- Worked on different construction sites all over London, performing a variety of tasks.
+Quickly became a valued team member, adapting and learning new skills to assist tradespeople.

+**Intro Home Styling & Interior - Gothenburg**, 2014 - 2016

+- Handled stock management and organised transportation of goods from warehouse to client.

-**Robert Gordon Antiques**, (Sept 2012 to May 2013)
+**Robert Gordon Antiques**, 2012 - 2013

-- Learnt how to repair and age antique furniture using a variety of different techniques.
-This work included, among other things, repairing broken parts, sanding, stripping, and painting.
+- Performed repairs and worked on high-value antique Victorian period Swedish furniture using a variety of styles and techniques.
+This required very close attention to detail, patience and perseverance to achieve the desired results.

 ## Interests

-Cooking, Traveling, Technology, Coffee & Cocktails, Games, Cars.
+Technology, Traveling, Reading, Cooking, Cocktails, Video Games, Cars